percona/percona-server/doc/source/installation/apt_repo.rst

       $ sudo dpkg -i percona-release_latest.$(lsb_release -sc)_all.deb

-   Once you install this package the Percona repositories should be added.
-You can check the repository setup in the :file:`/etc/apt/sources.list.d/percona-release.list` file.
+   Once you install this package, the Percona repositories should be added.
+You can check the repository setup in the :file:`/etc/apt/sources.list.d/percona-original-release.list` file.

 3. Remember to update the local cache: